 Corporate taxpayers with activity in multiple states may be able to apportion taxable income.
 In order to apportion income, a corporation must be subject to tax in another state.
-Unless the taxpayer is required to use a special apportionment method, Corporate net income is apportioned to Pennsylvania using three-factor apportionment.

 For tax years beginning on or after Jan.
-1, 2010, the apportionment factor used in the calculation of the PA taxable income will be calculated as the total of 5 times the property factor, 5 times the payroll factor and 90 times the sales factor; divided by 100.
-An example of this calculation is as follows:
+1, 2013, unless the taxpayer is required to use a special apportionment method, the apportionment factor used in the calculation of the PA taxable income will consist only of sales attributable to PA divided by total sales of the taxpayer.